fscorrupt/awesome-stars/README.md

 - [fonoster/fonoster](https://github.com/fonoster/fonoster) - 🚀 The open-source alternative to Twilio
 - [Revadike/epicgames-freebies-claimer](https://github.com/Revadike/epicgames-freebies-claimer) - Claim available free game promotions from the Epic Games Store.
 - [go-vikunja/desktop](https://github.com/go-vikunja/desktop) - Mirror of vikunja desktop from https://code.vikunja.io/desktop
-- [pglombardo/PasswordPusher](https://github.com/pglombardo/PasswordPusher) - 🔐   An application to securely communicate passwords over the web.
-Passwords automatically expire after a certain number of views and/or time has passed.
-Track who, what and when.
 - [bchiang7/spotify-profile](https://github.com/bchiang7/spotify-profile) - A web app for visualizing personalized Spotify data built with React, Express, and the Spotify API
 - [CTK-WARRIOR/Auto-Translator-For-Discord](https://github.com/CTK-WARRIOR/Auto-Translator-For-Discord) - This bot will auto translate your message as soon as it identify your langauge.
 - [nullabork/talkbot](https://github.com/nullabork/talkbot) - Text-to-speech and translation bot for Discord